 Keep watching for this change.
 Change is the opportunity to grow.

-Tactics are the key elements of a marketing plan, product plan, and finance plan.
-Pricing, products, promotion, messaging, channels, social media, support, lead generation—it’s all tactics.
+Execution tactics are the key elements of a marketing plan, product plan, and finance plan.
+Pricing, products, promotion, messaging, channels, social media, support, lead generation—it’s all about execution.
 And you can’t do a strategic growth plan without working through the tactics that will execute the strategy.

 In the plan itself, as with strategy, tactics are only as formal as you need for execution.
 They are probably simple lists and bullet points.
+A Lean Plan is a good framework.
 No need to elaborate if your plan is for your team only, to manage growth.
 But write them down so you can use them later as reminders, and checklists for analyzing execution.
-The main use of your plan is for constant review and revision, like a dashboard.
+The main use of your plan is for constant review and revision, like a business dashboard.

 As you work with tactics, think about strategic alignment.
 Make sure your tactics match your strategy.
 If you have a high-price, high-value strategy, make sure your pricing and product offerings match.
 Make sure your messaging, channels, and promotions match.
 That’s strategic alignment.